Yacin-lab/c-language/README.md

 ## Each chapter contains:
 - Notes
-- Exercises
-- Small projects
 - Resources
+- Simple application programs for concepts